Ramsey Alwin joined NCOA as President & CEO in August 2020.

 Prior to returning to NCOA, Ramsey was the Director, Thought Leadership – Financial Resilience at AARP, where she worked to position AARP as the global leader in challenging outdated beliefs and sparking new solutions related to financial resilience and longevity, so people can choose how they age.

 Prior to her role at AARP, Alwin served as Vice President of Economic Security at NCOA, Director of National Economic Security Programs at Wider Opportunities for Women, and Director of Program Services at the National Association of State and Community Services Programs.

 Earlier in her career, Alwin demonstrated a proof of concept of economic casework with over 20 community-based organizations and 5,000 older adults and developed A Blueprint for Increasing the Economic Security of Older Adults: Reauthorization of the Older Americans Act.
 She directed a foreclosure mitigation initiative that provided economic casework to thousands of homeowners with Home Equity Conversion Mortgages, allowing them to stay in their homes.

-Alwin has been featured in major media including The Wall Street Journal and New York Times and has testified before Congress.
-She is currently board chair for Advocates for The Other America, an organization dedicated to championing public policies for the most vulnerable.
+Alwin has been featured in major media outlets including The Wall Street Journal and New York Times and has testified before Congress.